cfe84/bounce/README.md

 - When calling GET / -> Return 200 with content "Hello !"
 - When calling GET /admin -> Return 403 with content "Forbidden !"
 - When calling GET /package.json -> Return contents of the file `package.json` with content-type header set to `application/json`.

+## Matching order

+Within a method, matching happens in order of definition, which means that if you define a `GET /` then a `GET *`, then `GET *` is not executed for `/`.

+`ALL` endpoints are executed after specific endpoints, which means that if you define `GET /` and `ALL /`, that last endpoint will be matched only for `POST`, `PUT`, `DELETE`, etc.

+If no endpoint is matched, a 404 is returned, with body explicitly stating that Bounce didn't match anything.
+If you want to change that behavior, then specify a `--all '*'` endpoint with the behavior you want at the end of the command.